chriswongwk/citrixahv/installxd/installxd.rst

 .. figure:: images/installxd19.png

 Selecting the **PowerShell** tab will detail all the steps taken by the Site Creation Wizard.
+After completing any task through the Studio UI you will see the PowerShell commands run in the background for each task.

 .. figure:: images/installxd20.png

 Enabling HTML5 Connections
 ++++++++++++++++++++++++++

+XenDesktop has OS native clients for connecting to desktops and applications for all major platforms, including Windows, macOS, Linux, iOS, and Android.
+To reach even more devices, XenDesktop is also capable of delivering remote content via any HTML5-compliant browser.
+By default, these connections aren't allowed over non-secure (HTTP) sessions.
+As signed certificates will not be configured to enable HTTPS as part of the core Workshop, we will enable HTML5 connections over HTTP via the Citrix Policy engine.

 Select **Citrix StoreFront > Stores**.